-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 Why is the election season so darned long?

 We can see how this puzzles the world.
 Britain gets it done in 4 months, Canada in 2 and a 1/2 and Japan in just TWELVE DAYS.
-America's two main political parties -- the Democrats and the Republicans -- pick nominees through contests called primaries in each of the 50 states and the U.S. territories.
+America's two main political parties -- the Democrats and the Republicans -- pick nominees through contests called primaries and caucuses in each of the 50 states and the U.S. territories.
 That process starts in February and it alone takes up to five months!
 Before that, candidates typically spend a year laying groundwork.
 They can start earlier, because there are no laws dictating the length of a campaign.
 Because, you know, freedom.

 But don't worry.
 Sheryl Crow will make it all better.